top of page

 Given the limited availability and extensive wait list for Neurokin Psychology, we reserve the right to terminate your agreement and any remaining consultations if you cancel or re-schedule numerous (e.g. 3) appointments and/or are otherwise experiencing significant difficulties engaging with your proposed treatment plan.
 The outcomes of therapy are often “dose-dependent”, meaning that your psychologist will help you to understand the importance of the timing, consistency, and frequency of your sessions to make the most meaningful changes.
 Please discuss any barriers to attending regular therapy with your psychologist as soon as difficulties arise.

 Fees must be paid prior to attending subsequent consultations.
 We reserve the right to cancel upcoming consultations if you have fees outstanding.
-We reserve the right to use debt collection services for failure to pay for services, including cancellation fees.
+We reserve the right to use debt collection services and Smalls Claims Tribunal for failure to pay for services, including cancellation fees.

 Assessment package fees are set at: